 It’s tops for trim

-More companies might be coming around to the idea of water based paint, but many of the trim paints out there still feature a solvent base.
-And it’s not just the strong odour that helps differentiate them from a milder oil free gloss paint – some traditional oil gloss paints can be more prone to yellowing over time, while our water based finishes keep your doors and skirting looking fresher for longer.
-For a low odour gloss paint, try our Full Gloss finish.
+It’s not just the strong odour that helps differentiate solvent based trim paints from water based ones.
+Some traditional oil gloss paints can be more prone to yellowing over time, while our water based finishes keep your doors and skirting looking fresher for longer.
+For a low-odour gloss paint, try our Full Gloss finish.